Animal Kingdom at Hoxton Square Bar & Kitchen

 Photos: Adam Imiolo

-For further information about Animal Kingdom and future events visit here.
+For further information and future events visit Animal Kingdom’s website here.

 Watch the video for Strange Attractor here: